I Finally Met with a CPA. Here’s What I Learned.

 I had a 401(k) through my employer, and I opened a Solo 401(k) for Money with Katie.
 I opened mine with Vanguard – all you need to open it is an EIN and other basic information.

 The super-extra good part?
-Even if you’re like, Shit, I didn’t contribute to one in 2023!
-The contribution deadline is the filing deadline, so you have until April 2024 to make your 2023 contributions.
+The contribution deadline is the filing deadline, so you have until April 2026 to make your 2025 contributions as long as the account was already open before the end of the year.
 Bless up.

 The hack?
 You can make contributions to your Solo 401(k) as your own employer.
 You’re the boss, bitch.

-You’re only allowed to contribute up to 20% of your net business income into a Solo 401(k) – so in order to put in a full $69,000 that number would have to represent 20% (or less) of Money with Katie’s net business income.
+You’re only allowed to contribute up to 20% of your net business income into a Solo 401(k) – so in order to put in a full $70,000 that number would have to represent 20% (or less) of your net business income (in other words, around $350,000).

-To calculate yours, take your net business income (revenue – expenses) and multiply by 20%.
+To calculate yours, take your net business income (revenue minus expenses and other deductions, like half the self-employment tax) and multiply by 20%.

 Main takeaway: If you have a W-2 job and 1099 income from your own business, a Solo 401(k) can help tremendously with helping to defer taxable income.